 Romaji: Nakashita koto mo aru / tsumetaku shite mo nao / yorisou kimochi ga areba ii no sa

-🗣 Japanese Insight: The word "Yorisou" (寄り添う) is a beautiful Japanese term that means more than just being physically close; it describes a state where hearts are tightly pressed together, deeply sharing each other’s pain and joy.
+🗣 Japanese Insight: The word "Yorisou" (寄り添う) is a beautiful Japanese term that refers not just to being physically near someone, but to hearts pressing together, deeply sharing each other’s pain and joy.

-With this line, Keisuke Kuwata presented the realistic love of a "clumsy man" who is far from a perfect saint.
-Acknowledging his own shortcomings while still believing in an unbreakable bond resonated deeply with Japanese listeners of the time as a relatable, "life-sized" love song.
+Through this line, Keisuke Kuwata presented the "real love" of an imperfect, "clumsy man."
+His willingness to admit his own failings while believing in an unbreakable bond struck a deep chord with Japanese listeners of the time as an unpretentious, down-to-earth love song.

 2. 俺にしてみりゃ これで最後のlady